Hjalpa/TagPro-SoundPacks/README.md

    + [Tampermonkey](https://play.google.com/store/apps/details?id=net.tampermonkey.uc "Install on UC Browser") for UC Browser
 2. Add the [TagPro SoundPacks](https://github.com/wilcooo/TagPro-SoundPacks/raw/master/tpsp.user.js "Add to Tampermonkey") userscript to Tampermonkey
 3. Optionally change some options
    You can change the options by changing the values in the script.
 There is additional information inside the script.
-   You should take a look in the [SoundPacks folder](SoundPacks "SoundPacks") in this repository for some custom SoundPacks
+   For example, you can choose what soundpack you want to use.

 ## How to make a custom SoundPack
 SoundPacks are .tpsp files, which are written in the JSON format.
 They consist of URL's pointing to all individual sounds.